openhab/org.openhab.binding.zwave/doc/cooper/rfwc5_0_0.md

 ### Parameter 3: Group 3 Level

 Group 3 Level
-Value 0x00-0x63 or 0xFF is the level for all nodes listed in the Group 3 Values in the range 1 to 255 may be set.
+<p&gtValue 0x00-0x63 or 0xFF is the level for all nodes listed in the Group 3</p&gt
+Values in the range 1 to 255 may be set.

 The manufacturer defined default value is ```30```.